javascript-queen/Skillfactory_DS_MA_project_1/README.md

 5. Conclusions

 ### 1. Project description
-Guess the number guessed by the computer using the minimum number of attempts (20 in our case).
+Guess the number guessed by the computer using the minimum number of attempts (less than 20 in our case).

 ### 2. Which problem is being solved?
 The initial program should guess the number guessed by the computer in the minimum number of attempts.